cfpb/HMDA_Data_Science_Kit/readme.md

 #### Requirements
 The resources in this repository assume that a database has been installed and is functioning properly.
 The SQL code is written for [PostgreSQL](https://www.postgresql.org/), other SQL versions may require modification to the code.

-The Python resources assume that a functioning installation of [Python 3.5 or greater](https://www.python.org/downloads/) or greater is present.
+The Python resources assume that a functioning installation of [Python 3.5 or greater](https://www.python.org/downloads/) is present.
 Convention in these instructions and code resources will use python3 to invoke python scripts.
 If two versions of Python are not present, this command may need to be changed to python, without the 3.

 This repository has a requirements.txt file that can be used to install the Python libraries used in the repository:
 - `pip install -r requirements.txt`